isomerpages/moe-fairfieldsec/_parents/Administrative Matters/2024 Textbook and Stationery List.md

-Parents/Guardians can start purchasing the items online from 11 Nov 2022, 5pm.
+Parents/Guardians can start purchasing the items online from 11 Nov 2022, 5pm.&nbsp;

 For those who have opted for self-collection, do adhere to stipulated collection dates (see attached).
-To facilitate crowd control in the premises, please note also that only one parent/guardian and one student are allowed to enter the school premises for self-collection.
+To facilitate crowd control in the premises, please note also that only one parent/guardian and one student are allowed to enter the school premises for self-collection.&nbsp;&nbsp;

-Please refer to the [Schedule of Sale for 2023 Sec 2-5 Students](https://fairfieldmethodistsec-moe-edu-sg-admin.cwp.sg/qql/slot/u618/Parents/2022/2023%20Booklist/Schedule%20of%20Sale%20for%202023%20Sec%202-5%20Students.pdf) for more information.
+Please refer to the&nbsp;[Schedule of Sale for 2023 Sec 2-5 Students](https://fairfieldmethodistsec-moe-edu-sg-admin.cwp.sg/qql/slot/u618/Parents/2022/2023%20Booklist/Schedule%20of%20Sale%20for%202023%20Sec%202-5%20Students.pdf)&nbsp;for more information.

 ### 2023 Textbook and Stationery List